Scalable Experimental Bounds for Entangled Quantum State Fidelities: Fidelity Lower Bounds for Dicke States

 In general, the quantum numbers $j$ and $j_z$ satisfy $0\leq j \leq N$ and $|j_z| \leq j$.
 The difference between any two eigenvalues is at least 2 (because we use Pauli operators instead of spin-1/2 operators).

 Now, we can write a target state $\rho_{j,j_z} := \ket{j,j_z}\bra{j,j_z}$ in terms of the operators $J^2$ and $J_z$:

 We could compute the fidelity $\mathcal{F}(\rho_{j,j_z},\rho)$ by measuring every Pauli-String appearing when we expand the product, \ie, all correlations between the operators $J^2$ and $J_z$ in Equation~\eqref{rho}.
-This process requires measurement of an exponentially large number of observables but less than $3^N$ measurements of performing full-state tomography.
+This process requires measuring an exponentially large number of observables but less than $3N$ measurements for performing full-state tomography.

 Instead, we turn towards the construction of operators that allow us to compute a lower bound on the fidelity.
 We will define operators $\mathcal{S}_{J_z}$ and $\mathcal{S}_{J^2}$ inspired by the density operator of Equation~\eqref{rho} such that they satisfy $[\mathcal{S}_{J_z} + \mathcal{S}_{J^2}] \ket{j',j_z'}= e_{j',j_z'} \ket{j',j_z'}$ with $e_{j',j_z'} = 1$ for the correct Dicke state and $e_{j',j_z'} \leq 0$ for $(j',j_z')\neq (j,j_z)$.
 We define the operator $\mathcal{S}_{J_z}$ as the left-hand product in Equation~\eqref{rho},